 Copyright clearance should be indicated by the contributor and is always the responsibility of the contributor.
 Unless a specific agreement has been made, accepted articles become the copyright of the journal.
-The contributor publishing agreement should be completed and sent to the editors to accompany every submission.
+The copyright clearance form should be completed and sent to the Editors to accompany every submission.